- From an ordinary medical student to the 2nd runner-up of Mr World Vietnam, how has Dinh Ta Bi's life changed over time?

 - How did independent life and your father's passing affect you?

-I go to school like any other student but cook at home to save money and take care of my own finances.
+I go to school like any other student but cook at home to save money and take care of my finances.
 Before, I earned money from many jobs such as selling clothes, tutoring and working as a fitness trainer.
 Now, I can earn money from modeling and art but still maintain the spirit of independence and learning.

 In the near future, my priority is still the path of a doctor.
-The job of saving people requires high expertise and absolute seriousness, so I always devote the greatest focus and effort to medical work.
+The job of saving people requires high expertise and absolute seriousness, so I always devote the greatest concentration and effort to medical work.

 I believe that art and medicine are not contradictory but complementary.
 In the future, I hope to combine both passions and use my voice to spread positive messages about health.